vmikk/goclust/README.md

 - `--output`: The path to the output file where the cluster assignments will be saved.
 The output file will list each sequence along with its assigned cluster label.

+- `--includeequal`: This option determines whether distances equal to the specified cutoff should be included in the clustering process.
+By default, this option is set to true (`--includeequal=true`), allowing sequences with pairwise distances exactly equal to the cutoff to be included in the same cluster.
+Setting this option to false (`--includeEqual=false`) changes the clustering to only consider pairwise distances strictly greater than the cutoff value, potentially leading to more, smaller clusters.